cbare/cbare.github.io/_posts/2018-12-30-sixteenth-century.md

 The book follows an extended family from coastal Albania, members of which serve the various powers of the day - Venice, Spain, the Papacy, or the Porte.
 This point of view, low level nobility from a backwater region, maybe somewhat analogous to the professional class of today, allows the setting, the complex political economy of the eastern Mediterranian to take center stage.
 On another layer, Malcolm gives amusing insight into the process of historical sleuthing through sparse and ambiguous surviving records that uncovered the family's story.
 The result is dense reading - but well worth it.

-Here are some major events that I gathered up to try and get some context on these turbulent times:
+Here are some major events that I gathered up to try to get some context on these turbulent times:

 ## The Protestant reformation